ev2900/Local_Auth_w_Passport/README.md

 # Login (local authentication) using Passport.js
-A simple implementation of a login system with protected routes and local authentification.
+An implementation of a login system with protected routes and local authentification.
 Using Passport.js.

 Preview